tsm13/the-wild-oasis/README.md

 🇬🇧
 A pre-created user is available for demo purposes.
 The "Demo Data" button uploads dummy booking data to the database, which will be fetched by the dashboard after it's reloaded.

+If you face issues logging in with an "error while fetching resources" message, it might be that the database was paused due to inactivity.
+If that happens, the app will become unusable until I reactivate the database.

 **Important**: While this is just a sample project built for learning purposes, I humbly ask that you don't intentionally misuse any data deletion/edition functionalities, as not to mess up the database. 🙏

 ---

 🇧🇷
 Usuário de teste já disponível para fins de demonstração.
 O botão "Demo Data" faz upload de dados mockados para a database, os quais serão atualizados na dashboard após um refresh ou troca de página.

+Se o site retornar a mensagem "error while fetching resources" durante tentativa de login, pode ser que a database tenha sido pausada por inatividade, não sendo possível acessar os dados a não ser que eu a reative.

 **Importante**: Apesar deste projeto ser apenas para fins de aprendizado, peço humildemente que não faça mal uso intencional das funcionalidades de edição/exclusão de dados, pois ambos se refletem na database automaticamente. 🙏